Multipass Tutorial - macOS

 Mounts: --

-Let’s take the first IP address shown and paste it into our browser, then add a colon and the portainer default port, 9000, like this: 10.115.5.235:9000.
-This will take us to the Portainer login page, where we can set a username and password.
+Copy the IP address starting with “10” and paste it into your browser, then add a colon and the portainer default port, 9000.
+It should look like this: 10.115.5.235:9000.
+This will take you to the Portainer login page where you can set a username and password.

-From there, let’s select a local docker environment.
+From there, select Local to manage a local Docker environment.

 Next steps

-Congratulations!
-You now have the skills you need to use Multipass proficiently.
-There’s more to learn about Multipass and its capabilities - check out our how-to guides for ideas and for help with your project.
-Our reference page contains definitions of key concepts, a complete CLI command reference, settings options and more.
+There’s more to learn about Multipass and its capabilities.
+Check out our How-to guides for ideas and help with your project.
+In our Explanation and Reference pages you can find definitions of key concepts, a complete CLI command reference, settings options and more.